OzGutman485/Neural-Network-on-Fashion-MNIST-Dataset/README.md

-Neural Network on Fashion-MNIST Dataset

-This project demonstrates the implementation of a neural network on the Fashion-MNIST dataset.
 ## Project Description

 Project completed as part of the ML course at Bar-Ilan University.
 This project implements neural networks for classifying handwritten digits (MNIST) and fashion items (Fashion-MNIST) using both pure NumPy and PyTorch approaches.